ardgeor/ardgeor.github.io/_posts/2023-01-16-abusing-shared-object-in-android-applications.md

 <img src="/assets/images/abusing_shared_object/flag_secure.png">
 </p>

-Thus, when trying to take a screenshot, it is now allowed by the system:
+Hence, when this flag is set, capturing the screen is not allowed by the system.
+For instance, if we try to record the screen it will be shown in black; and if we try to take a screenshot through a button combination, it will not be allowed and a message like the one in the picture below will be shown:

 <p align="center">
 <img src="/assets/images/abusing_shared_object/failed_screenshot.png">